Quantum magnonics: when magnon spintronics meets quantum information science: Magnon + X

 \subsubsection{Magnon-magnon entanglement}

 Besides magnon-photon entanglement, magnon-magnon entanglement is another interesting topic because of its fundamental importance to understand macroscopic quantum phenomena and the classical-quantum transition in magnetic systems, and their potential applications in continuous variable quantum information.
 Depending on whether the two magnons are excited in the same or two separate magnets, the study of magnon-magnon entanglement is progressing towards two directions.
 The first direction deals with the entanglement between magnons excited in two distant magnetic systems through their simultaneous interaction with a third subsystem, for example, a cavity.
+Here we will not cover the magnon-magnon coupling in hybrid nanostructures contain two magnetic layers, which can be well understood in the classical regime \cite{StefanPRL2018,ChenPRL2018,QinSR2018,AnPRB2020}.
 The second direction concerns the entanglement of magnons in ferri/anti-ferromagnets, where the two types of magnons are excited on the two sublattices of a magnet.
 The two directions are similar in that parametric interactions (or squeezing interactions) between the magnons are essential to generate a finite steady-state entanglement.
 As briefly discussed in Section~\ref{sec_squeezedmagnon} above, the ground state and magnon modes in an anisotropic ferromagnet were demonstrated to be related to spin-flips in the magnet via single- and two-mode squeeze operators in 2016 \cite{KamraPRL2016,KamraPRB2016}.
 Similar considerations in ferri- and antiferromagnets have been presented in 2017~\cite{KamraPRB2017}.
 However, while commenting on the relation between squeezing and entanglement \cite{KamraPRB2016}, the authors did not study the entanglement, a task having received increasing attention in recent years as discussed further below.

 Zhang et al. \cite{ZhangPRR2020} studied the entanglement of two distant magnets in a hybrid magnet-cavity system as shown in Fig. \ref{ZhangmmEg2019}.
 Here the cavity field mediates the coupling of two well-separated magnets and the effective Hamiltonian of the hybrid system is